olinickalls/R4-Teaching/README.md

 ### Jupyter

-We use this in most projects and I suggest
+We use this in most projects and I suggest you install this first.
+This is the most accessible way to code in Python and is widely used in data science and scientific coding.